sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 **Today I plan to**
 - [x] review several PRs
-- [ ] finish looking through Dave's fixes to see if we are ready for the Cicero US import to happen
+- [x] finish looking through Dave's fixes to see if we are ready for the Cicero US import to happen
-- [ ] ON-1706, (if ready) do the Cicero US import
+- [x] ON-1706, (if ready) do the Cicero US import
-- [ ] deploy Dave's changes for the import
+- [x] deploy Dave's changes for the import; I checked for the changes and since at least one was missing on prod, I redeployed
 - [ ] ON-1574, work through PR comments and get this merged today
-- [ ] give Hager any assistance she needs on the Advocacy issue
+- [x] worked some with Hager and Shams on the Advocacy issue, though they had the matter well in hand

+- [ ] TRANSFER PARTIAL PAYMENT FOR BOTH TUITION AND BOOKS TO AIB TONIGHT!!!
+- [x] RESPOND TO AIB SO THEY KNOW WHAT IS UP, especially that he doesn't need shirts
+- [ ] GO TO AIB ON THURSDAY FOR MATERIALS

+- [ ] respond to Darren and be understanding and sympathetic

 **Pending**
-ON-1694 San Francisco city council list is empty on prod; need to hide SF from this list
+DO THIS TODAY, THURSDAY; also connect with Dave to see if we are already importing ON-1694 San Francisco city council list is empty on prod; need to hide SF from this list

 ### how to include additional data in a db query
 ```